Zoo Doctor: My Mom the Vet: Season 5

 Dr Reinhard Fährmann dies in an accident in Africa and Dr Susanne Mertens becomes the acting zoo director.
 Mayor Herrenbrück is looking for a successor and eventually hires Dr Roman Blum, who causes a stir at the Leipzig Zoo.
 He is strict, quick-tempered and sometimes unfair.
-Dr Blum also suffers from multiple sclerosis, but is determined to keep this a secret.
+Dr Blum also has multiple sclerosis, but is determined to keep this a secret.
 At the end of the season, he decides to be open about his illness and confesses the truth to Mayor Herrenbrück.
 However, contrary to expectations, the mayor does not fire him, but stands behind him and his work.
 Annett begins further training to become a master animal keeper, but fails the final exam due to an anxiety.

 Christoph returns from one of his trips to Brazil and confesses that he has fallen in love with a colleague.
 Susanne kicks Christoph out and moves into a new flat with Luisa and Jonas.
 The separation is particularly difficult for Luisa, her grades are getting worse.
 She decides to search for her biological parents, but hides their visit from Susanne.
 Susanne eventually finds out and supports Luisa when the girl realises that her parents do not know what to do with her.
 Jonas is expelled from his boarding school for doping and returns to Leipzig from London.
 He takes part in an illegal car race, has an accident and is sentenced by the court to 80 hours of community service at Leipzig Zoo.
 He eventually grows up from his troubles and decides to train as a police officer with the aim of working for the special forces later on.
 His girlfriend Maja, on the other hand, wants to move to London to study, which causes them to break up.
 Christoph wants to marry his new girlfriend on his next trip to Brazil but after the trip he confesses to Susanne that he did not get married because he still has feelings for her.
 But Susanne is not ready for a reconciliation.

 In the end, Susanne and Christoph meet Luisa and Jonas at Charlotte and Georg's house for a barbecue to celebrate Luisa's good report card and Jonas' acceptance into the police academy.
 After Georg quits his job as a curator, he devotes himself to a project to protect local wolves.
 Charlotte finds a new occupation leading a support group for cancer patients.